gigaherz/JsonThings/documentation/formats/ItemTypes.md

 * `"places"`: The block registry name for the block that will be placed by this item.
   * Optional.
 Default: a block with the same name as the item.

+## "food_bowl"

+Makes the item behave as a food bowl and return an empty bowl when eating.

+## "drinkable_bottle"

+Similar to "food_bowl", this item allows defining foods that come in bottles and other containers.

+Parameters:
+* `"base_item"`: The item that will be returned when eating.
+  * Optional.
+Default: an empty glass bottle.

+## "bucket"

+Makes the item into a bucket, with some contained fluid.

+Parameters:
+* `"fluid"`: The registry name of the fluid.
+  * Required.

 ## "armor"

 Armor items are equippable in the armor slots of the player and other entities.
 Armor items need special textures based on the armor material.